 Revisions to the National Planning Policy Framework since the 2018 Local Plan was adopted have created new opportunities to achieve net gains for nature.
 The current Framework states that planning policy should identify and pursue opportunities for securing measurable gains for biodiversity.
 Using the Government's pilot biodiversity accounting tool, we are doing this, and have succeeded in securing biodiversity net gain on several major development sites (for example Newbury Farm, Netherhall Gardens and Hobson's Park).
-The Government has indicated that biodiversity net gain will become mandatory in the new Environment Bill, meaning that developers will be required to ensure habitats for wildlife are enhanced and left in a measurably better state than they were pre-development.
+The Environment Act 2021 goes further and a mandatory 10% net gain will become law in 2023, meaning that developers will be required to ensure habitats for wildlife are enhanced and left in a measurably better state than they were pre-development.

 Greater Cambridge Local Plan - Through the Greater Cambridge Shared Planning Service we are preparing a new joint Local Plan, which will set out planning policy in Greater Cambridge (Cambridge City and South Cambridgeshire) for the next 20 years.
 Both Cambridge City and South Cambridgeshire District Councils recognise the pressure on the natural environment and are committed to exploring how the new Local Plan can do more to improve natural and semi-natural spaces, known in planning terms as 'green infrastructure', across the area of Greater Cambridge.
 This will include how we can make use of new powers to mandate biodiversity net gain.
 We have made biodiversity and green spaces one of the four big themes that will influence how homes, jobs and infrastructure will be planned in the new Local Plan.
 In a novel move which underlines the priority we are giving to our biodiversity and green spaces theme we included a Call for Green Sites in our Call for Sites process.

 A Call for Sites is a normal part of plan making, providing a way for landowners, developers, individuals, and other interested parties to suggest sites for development.
 The Call for Green Sites specifically allowed anyone to submit suggestions of land to grow and enhance the green space network; and provided an important signal to landowners of the importance of working with them to identify suitable land, such as for community forests.

 Green Infrastructure Opportunity Mapping - To inform the development of policies to deliver the City and South Cambridgeshire doubling nature joint aspiration, we have commissioned a Greater Cambridge Green Infrastructure Opportunity Mapping study.
 The baseline report provides robust evidence on the quantity and quality of existing green infrastructure assets and networks within Greater Cambridge and identifies broad opportunity areas to enhance and expand the network.
-Later stages of the study will identify a range of deliverable projects to enhance the green infrastructure network.
-The baseline report can be viewed on the Greater Cambridge Shared Planning website.
-The final report will be published in autumn 2021 to support the Greater Cambridge Local Plan Preferred Options consultation.
-Plan making takes a long time due to the need to do it rigorously and in dialogue with our communities.
-As the new Greater Cambridge Local Plan nears adoption it will carry ever greater weight in planning decisions.
-However, it is not expected to be finally adopted until 2023.

 Making policies stick - An important aspect of our influence through policies is in how we ensure that they are implemented effectively.
-Through the Development

-Management process our planning team ensures that planning applications address matters relating to the protection and enhancement of nature, and provision of green space.
+Through the Development Management process our planning team ensures that planning applications address matters relating to the protection and enhancement of nature, and provision of green space.
 They impose planning conditions to make otherwise unacceptable developments acceptable, and negotiate planning obligations, also known as section 106 agreements, to secure measures that are needed.